Perinatal Mood Disorders

 - Sudden mood swings

-- Feeling nervous or constant panicking
+- Nervousness or constant panic

 - Intrusive thoughts and compulsive behaviours (e.g., unwanted thoughts relating to harming your baby)